 While it may be easy for companies to discount the importance of sanctions compliance with the sincere assertions that "we don't do business with Iran or Cuba" and "our people do the right thing, we would never violate U.S. embargoes," the operational challenge is real.
 Sanctions violations have no intent requirement, which means one need not intend to violate the law, nor even be aware of the law to violate it.
-U.S. sanctions apply to all U.S. companies and U.S. persons wherever they are located in the world, and can also reach non-U.S. companies who deal in U.S. origin goods, import into the United States, or process financial transactions in U.S. dollars.
+U.S. sanctions apply to all U.S. companies and U.S. persons wherever they are located in the world, and can also reach non-U.S. companies who deal in U.S. origin goods, import into the United States or process financial transactions in U.S. dollars.

-In OFAC's press release about the ELF settlement, it admonished ELF for a "non-existent or inadequate" compliance program at the time of the alleged violations and noted that its supplier audits focused only on quality assurance issues, not country-of-origin verification.
-While North Korean materials may create sanctions risks for U.S. companies, likewise could any dealings with OFAC-sanctioned banks or entities, which are located around the world.
+In OFAC's press release about the e.l.f. settlement, it admonished e.l.f. for a "non-existent or inadequate" compliance program at the time of the alleged violations, and noted that its supplier audits focused only on quality assurance issues, not country-of-origin verification.
+While North Korean materials may create sanctions risks for U.S. companies, liability could also result from dealings with any other OFAC-sanctioned banks or entities located around the world.

 Numerous financial institutions in Asia and Russia, for example, are targets of OFAC sanctions.
-Any payments processed directly or indirectly with an OFAC-sanctioned bank may create liability for a U.S. importer or multinational.
+Any payments processed directly or indirectly through an OFAC-sanctioned bank may create liability for a U.S. importer or multinational.

-Companies relying on Chinese manufacturing and sourcing, as those in the fashion and beauty industries often do, may learn from ELF's mistakes and implement what OFAC refers to as "full-spectrum supply chain due diligence."
-Specifically, ELF earned mitigation credit for undertaking the following enhancements to its overall compliance program:
+Companies relying on Chinese manufacturing and sourcing, as those in the fashion and beauty industries often do, may learn from e.l.f.'s mistakes and implement what OFAC refers to as "full-spectrum supply chain due diligence."
+Specifically, any earned mitigation credit for undertaking the following enhancements to its overall compliance program:

-- · Supply chain audits that verify country-of-origin of goods and services - Supplier certifications of compliance with all U.S. export controls and trade sanctions - Supplier audits that include verification of payment information related to production materials and the review of supplier bank statements - Outside legal counsel engagement to train key employees in the United States and China regarding U.S. sanctions and other relevant laws and regulations - Mandatory new-hire and recurring U.S. sanctions training for key-personnel employees and suppliers in China
+- Supply chain audits that verify country-of-origin of goods and services; - Supplier certifications of compliance with all U.S. export controls and trade sanctions; - Supplier audits that include verification of payment information related to production materials, and the review of supplier bank statements; - Outside legal counsel engagement to train key employees in the United States and China regarding U.S. sanctions and other relevant laws and regulations; and - Mandatory new-hire and recurring U.S. sanctions training for key-personnel employees and suppliers in China.

 These enhancements are essential not only to help ensure compliance with the law, but also to increase supply-chain transparency, which has become a major issue for consumers purchasing fashion and beauty items.
 Today's consumers are demanding transparency and ethical corporate responsibility from brands, so it is no secret that these issues significantly influence the shopping decisions of consumers - particularly millennials.
-A robust enhancement to ELF's compliance program could have saved the company's public image by increasing control of and visibility into its supply chain.
+A robust enhancement to e.l.f.'s compliance program could have saved the company's public image by increasing control of and visibility into its supply chain.

 Effective compliance programs also maximize protection from significant enforcement action in the event a violation occurs.
-Enforcement agencies such as OFAC give mitigation credit to those who have a reasonable and risk-based compliance program, with the understanding that no compliance program can prevent 100% of possible violations.
+Enforcement agencies such as OFAC give mitigation credit to those who have a reasonable and risk-based compliance program, with the understanding that no compliance program can prevent 100 percent of possible violations.

 In fact, strong compliance programs may even position companies to mitigate civil penalties altogether, with the only agency action being issuance of a Warning or No Action letter.
-While ELF's program enhancements came after the alleged violations took place, they went a long way to mitigating a potentially significant civil penalty.
+While e.l.f.'s program enhancements came after the alleged violations took place, they went a long way toward mitigating a potentially significant civil penalty.